 At Risk Averse, we will work to find you the cheapest car insurance in Delaware County, Chester County, and Montgomery County through companies providing the highest quality claims service.

-What is the difference between Full Tort and Limited Tort in Pennsylvania?
+What is the Difference Between Full Tort and Limited Tort in Pennsylvania?

 In Pennsylvania, drivers are required to choose between Full Tort and Limited Tort on their car insurance policy.
-This decision could have a significant bearing on your ability to be compensated for pain and suffering in the event of an accident.
+This decision could have a significant impact on your ability to be compensated for pain and suffering in the event of an accident.

 Full Tort gives you the ability to sue for pain and suffering regardless of how small the injury.
 It will typically cost you a significant amount more in your auto premiums, but it maximizes your ability to be fully compensated in the event you are in a car accident.
 If you can afford to carry Full Tort, you should.